-If travel management is part of your daily grind, then you probably receive dozens of emails a week with travel requests, questions about itineraries, last minute changes, and a whole slew of scheduling complications, especially when it comes to group booking.
+If corporate travel management is part of your daily grind, then you probably receive dozens of emails a week with travel requests, questions about itineraries, issues booking flights, last-minute changes, cancellations, and a whole slew of scheduling complications, especially when it comes to group booking.

-Rather than answer a million emails (and risk dropping the ball or miss out on seats because you couldn’t get to the email fast enough), why not take travel management outside of your email inbox altogether?
+Rather than answer a million emails (and risk dropping the ball or missing out on seats because you couldn’t get to the email fast enough), why not move travel management outside of your email inbox altogether?

-Why not track it—as in, see what trips need to be booked and finalized, which ones are ongoing, which have passed etc. etc.
+Why not track it—as in, see what trips need to be booked and finalized, which ones are ongoing, which have passed, which team members are traveling and when etc.

 Turns out, there are better ways to manage business travel than with email.
 Read on for the 5 steps it takes to improve your travel management process.

 Automate booking processes and save money on your business travel

 1. Determine priorities for administrators, managers and travelers